WASP-22b

-WASP-22b, also named Koyopa', is an extrasolar planet orbiting the Sun-like star WASP-22 320 pc in the constellation Eridanus.
+WASP-22b, also named Koyopaʾ, is an extrasolar planet orbiting the Sun-like star WASP-22 320 pc in the constellation Eridanus.
 This hot Jupiter has an orbit of 3.53 days and a mass of 0.617 M_{J} and was detected by transit via SuperWASP.
 The system is a hierarchical triple system.

 Naming

 In 2019 the IAU announced as part of NameExoWorlds that WASP-22 and its planet WASP-22b would be given official names chosen by school children from Guatemala.
 The star WASP-22 is named Tojil.
 Tojil is the name of one of the Mayan deities related to rain, storms, and fire.
-The planet WASP-22b is named Koyopa'.
-Koyopa' is the word associated with lightning in K'iche' (Quiché) Mayan language.
+The planet WASP-22b is named Koyopaʾ.
+Koyopaʾ is the word associated with lightning in Kʼicheʼ (Quiché) Mayan language.

 Physical characteristics

 The Rossiter-McLaughlin effect-based study in 2011 has determined the planetary orbit is slightly misaligned with the rotational axis of the parent star, with a reported angle of 22 degrees.